The 2018 Stewardship Campaign

 If you have other questions, please call the office to be put in touch with a member of the Board of Stewardship.

-How to Contribute
+How To Contribute

-We, of course, wish to make it as easy as possible for everyone to send contributions to the church!
-At this time, we ask that you bring or send your cash or check contributions directly to the church.
-You may place these in the offering plate at worship services, deliver them personally to the church office, or mail them to the church at: First Congregational Church of Old Lyme, 2 Ferry Road, Old Lyme, CT 06371.
+We want to make it as easy as possible for everyone to make a contribution.
+At this time, we ask that you bring or send your contributions directly to the church.
+You may place them in the offering plate during our worship services, deliver them personally to the church office or mail them to the church at: First Congregational Church of Old Lyme, 2 Ferry Road, Old Lyme, CT 06371.